Swival/calibra/docs.md/configuration.md

 ### yolo and allowed_commands

 By default, Calibra sets `yolo=true` so the agent runs without interactive command approval.
-When you set `allowed_commands`, Calibra automatically flips `yolo` to `false` so the allowlist takes effect.
+When you set `allowed_commands` without explicitly setting `yolo`, Calibra defaults `yolo` to `false` so the allowlist takes effect.
 If you explicitly set both `allowed_commands` and `yolo = true`, the allowlist becomes a no-op.
 Calibra will warn about this but not reject it.

 ### no_skills guard